UnlyEd/github-action-await-vercel/README.md

 Therefore, it allows you to enable logging whenever you need to debug **what's happening within our action**.

-**To enable debug mode**, you have to set a GitHub [**secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets), such as:
+**To enable debug mode**, you have to set a [**GitHub Secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets), such as:
 - `ACTIONS_STEP_DEBUG` of value `true`

 Please see [the official documentation](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#how-to-access-step-debug-logs) for more information.

+> Enabling debugging using `ACTIONS_STEP_DEBUG` will also enable debugging for all other GitHub Actions you use that are using the `core.debug` API.

 ---

 # Contributing